davidhuser/dhis2-pk/README.md

 ## Export indicator definition (numerators/denominators) to CSV

-**Script name:** `dhis-pk-indicator-definition`
+**Script name:** `dhis-pk-indicator-definitions`

 Writes indicator definition in a readable format to a **csv file**.
 Includes names and number of orgunits for orgunit groups, dataelements (dataelement.categoryoptioncombo), program dataelements, program indicators and constants.
-Possible to filter indiators with an object filter (see `dhis2-pk-share-objects` for details)
+Possible to filter indiators with an object filter (see [`dhis2-pk-share-objects`](https://github.com/davidhuser/dhis2-pocket-knife#mass-sharing-of-objects-with-usergroups-through-filtering) for details)

 Example output:
 ![ind-definitions](https://i.imgur.com/LFAlFpY.png)